Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 - If either the dealer or the player to their right have captured 8 cards or fewer, then they receive 30 points from each of the other players.
 - If the player to the left of the dealer has captured 10 cards or fewer, then they receive 30 points from each of the other players.

-These rules are specified in Graham Leonard's account for the three-player version of the game; I don't know how they'd work for other numbers of players.
+These rules are only given in accounts describing the three-player version of the game; I'm unsure how they'd work with other numbers of players.

+In Japanese, the term for this rule is *oya naka hatchou biki jutchou* [親仲八丁ビキ十丁 - おやなかはっちょうびきじゅっちょう], roughly 'ten for dealer and second, eight for third'.

 ## Extra *Yaku* Interactions
 Some additional rules for yaku are sometimes given: